-The film's out in the UK now, but it'll hit US theaters from 14 December.
+The film's out in the UK and US now.
 If you want to see it (and you really, really should) you can book tickets in the UK from Cineworld, Odeon, or Vue, or in the US it's simpler to just head to Fandango or Atom Tickets.

 Is there a post credits scene?

 Without giving any spoilers away: yes.
 There's an extra right at the very, very end of the credits, in addition to a few little fun bits and pieces during the credits themselves.
 And it's a proper scene that's very funny, and has a potential sequel tease, so we'd definitely recommend sticking around for it.